anupjsebastian/Self_Driving_Car_Semantic_Segmentation/README.md

 7. There are a few other miscellanous files such as *models.py*, *coco.names* and *utils.py*.
 These contain the implementation and additional functions for the YOLOv3 model.

-## Presentation

-The presentation for this project can be found online at https://www.canva.com/design/DAD1fj1sdqM/J4MYX2xHc50keEciZFUqHg/view?utm_content=DAD1fj1sdqM&utm_campaign=designshare&utm_medium=link&utm_source=homepage_design_menu

-A copy is also included in the repository as *Semantic Segmentation for Self-Driving Cars.pdf*

-A quick introduction to the project can be viewed at https://youtu.be/C7DsmqWw2g8

 ## References